smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid Identity.md

 In this exercise, you will integrate an Active Directory forest with an Azure Active Directory tenant by creating an Azure Active Directory tenant and activating an Enterprise Mobility + Security E5 trial, creating and configuring an Azure AD user, purchasing a custom domain name, assigning a custom domain name to the Contoso Azure AD tenant, configuring DNS suffix in the Contoso Active Directory forest, installing Azure AD Connect, enable Active Directory Recycle Bin, configuring Azure AD Connect attribute-level filtering, initiating and verifying directory synchronization, configuring Hybrid Azure AD join, and performing Hybrid Azure AD join of a Windows Server 2016 VM.

-### Task 1: Create an Azure Active Directory tenant and activate an Enterprise Mobility + Security E5 trial
+### Task 1: Create an Azure Active Directory tenant and activate an EMS E5 trial

 In this task, you will create an Azure Active Directory tenant with the following settings: